GREENS, HERBS AND FOUGERES / green · fresh · floral

 Scent Evolution

 As the fragrance develops, the green notes of orchid leaf can become more pronounced.
 This evolution often brings forth a soft, almost creamy texture, which can round out the more intense aspects of other ingredients.
-Compared to other green notes, such as basil or mint, orchid leaf's scent is more subtle and nuanced.
+Compared to other green notes, such as basil or mint, orchid leaf's scent is more subtle and layered.

 Evolution over time